eterima/eka_react/README.md

 This is THE best react app ever.

-The latest deploy can be seen here [Best react app](https://epilotunicorn.netlify.app/) (deployed to Netlifly).
+The latest deploy can be seen here [Best react app](https://epilotunicorn.netlify.app/) (deployed to Netlify).

 Nothing more to say ;)